NeCTAR-RC/tutorials/README.md

     author: <Your Name>
 ```

-Assuming the ID of `your-tutorial-id`, create a top level directory of the same name, but **prefixed with an underscore**.
+Then for the content of your tutorial, each page within your tutorial should

-Each page within your tutorial should have the following front matter:
+have the following front matter:

 ```yaml
 ---